connervieira/Marathon/DOCUMENTATION.md

 ### Editing Positions

 If you'd like to update a position's information, you can do so by overwriting it with the edit function.
-To edit a position, simply enter its ID number in the 'ID Number' field, and re-enter its information, adjusting it where necessary.
-This will allow you to change a position's information without changing its ID number.
+To edit a position, simply click the "Edit" button below its information listed in the "View" section of the "Positions" page.
+This will automatically populate the position's information in the edit form.

 ## Employee Management